-The SC5507A is a PXIe (PCI express) based product, while the SC5508A is controlled through USB and RS232.
-Although single API called 'sc5507n8a\psg' is used for all three communication interfaces, each method of communication requires its unique set of system or kernel level drivers.
+The SC5520A is a PXIe (PCI express) based product, while the SC5521A is controlled through USB and RS232.
+Although a single API called 'sc5520a_uhfs' is used for all three communication interfaces, each method of communication requires a unique set of system or kernel level drivers.